Music of Afghanistan: Pop music

 In 1925, Afghanistan began radio broadcasting, but its station was destroyed in 1929.
 Broadcasting did not resume until Radio Kabul opened in 1940.

 As Radio Afghanistan reached the entire country, popular music grew more important.
-In 1951, Parwin became the first Afghan woman to sing live on the radio.
-Farida Mahwash, one of the famous female singers who then gained the title of Ustad (Master), had a major hit with "O bacheh" in 1977; she was "perhaps the most notable" of pop singers.

 Modern popular music did not arise until the 1950s when radio became commonplace in the country.
 They used orchestras featuring both Afghan and Indian instruments, as well as European clarinets, guitars and violins.
 The 1970s were the golden age of Afghanistan's music industry.
 Popular music also included Indian and Pakistani cinema film and music imported from Iran, Tajikistan, the Arab world and elsewhere.

+In 1951, Mermon Parwin became the first Afghan woman to sing live on the radio.
+Farida Mahwash, one of the famous female singers who then gained the title of Ustad (Master), had a major hit with "O bacheh" in 1977; she was "perhaps the most notable" of pop singers.
+Rukhshana was another early female singer who had achieved high fame during the 1960s.